PdxCodeGuild/Full-Stack-Day-Class/notes/dev-roles.md

 Deals with keeping the site secure.
 Comes up with tooling and conventions to prevent other developers from introducing security issues.

+## Quality Assurance / QA

+Usually not considered a development role.
+Some companies have separate departments tasked with testing software.
+They write tests, setup test automation suites, do analysis of performance, report to developers what is working and not.

+Many "legacy" tech companies have QA departments, but they are falling out of style for developer-driven testing.

 ## Product Manager / PM

 Not a development role, but so closely related, I'll mention it here.